 As the editor of a literary journal in college, I know the importance of checking for plagiarism, in both my work and that of others.
-You might use Grammarly’s plagiarism online checker because you don’t want to accidentally rip off William Blake.
+You might use a plagiarism checker because you don’t want to accidentally rip off William Blake.

 You might ask how you could possibly “accidentally” plagiarize someone else’s work.
 Well while reviewing submissions for the aforementioned journal, we came across a poem that was formatted a little strangely.
 It had surprisingly flowy language compared to our usual submissions, and the last two lines were in quotes.
 I looked up the quoted lines and found out they were from a Van Morrison song. ok, that’s cool.
 But two other lines were indented, so we looked those up to.
 I found those in a William Blake poem, called “The Price of Experience.”
 Naturally, I started to read that poem, and found that the submission was actually the entire William Blake poem!